-The Nationalgalerie encompasses an international collection of art from ca. 1800 to the present day.
-It is one of the extensive collections forming part of the Staatliche Museen zu Berlin and is spread across several locations.
-While the Hamburger Bahnhof presents contemporary art, the Alte Nationalgalerie is devoted to the art of the 19th century.
-The Neue Nationalgalerie is currently closed for refurbishment.
-Until its reopening (scheduled for 2019), parts of its collection will be shown at other locations of the Nationalgalerie.
-At the Hamburger Bahnhof, works of Classic Modernism are presented in changing displays in a dedicated exhibition space called the “Neue Galerie”.
-Two further Nationalgalerie locations housing works of Classic Modernism are the Museum Berggruen and the Sammlung Scharf-Gerstenberg, both in Berlin’s Charlottenburg district.
+The Nationalgalerie houses an international collection of art from around 1800 to the present day.
+It is one of the major collections of the National Museums in Berlin and is spread over several buildings.
+While the Hamburger Bahnhof presents contemporary art, the Alte Nationalgalerie is dedicated to 19th century art.
+The Neue Nationalgalerie was closed for 6.5 years during the basic renovation of the Mies van der Rohe building and has been reopened since August 2021.
+Two other houses of the Nationalgalerie that show works of classical modernism are the Museum Berggruen and the Scharf-Gerstenberg Collection in Charlottenburg.